 Xfinity Pros and Cons

-Xfinity, despite being one of the best ISPs, comes with its share of pros and cons.
+Despite being one of the best ISPs, Xfinity has its share of pros and cons.
 These include:

 - Wider availability